hwipl/nuqql/README.md

   nuqql-mattermostd uses the Mattermost Golang Driver and allows nuqql to connect to Mattermost servers
 * [purpled](https://github.com/hwipl/purpled): purpled uses libpurple and
   allows nuqql to connect to multiple chat networks.
+Note: purpled is less tested than other backends, so you might want to prefer other backends.

 ## Quick Start